-Astwood Bank Forest School
+Astwood Bank Forest School & Forest School Club

-What is Forest School?
-Forest School is a fun and exciting outdoor learning environment, which usually takes place in a forest or woodland, where children are encouraged to explore nature, free to learn through self-led exploration and discovery most importantly without the constraints of the four walls.
+We embrace the philosophy that 'Forest School' should be a fun and exciting outdoor learning environment.
+We think that children should be encouraged to explore nature, be free to learn through self-led exploration and discovery without the constraints of four walls.
 They are encouraged, through hands on learning experiences, to make their own choices, developing confidence, raising self-esteem and self-awareness.

 Originated in 1950’s Scandinavia, Forest School became popular in the early 70’s and 80’s in Denmark.
 In 1993 a group of Nursery Teachers visited Denmark to look at the outdoor, forest based pre-school system which had spread throughout the Scandinavian Early Years education system.
 Upon their return to the UK they developed and established their own Forest School programme which gives children significant opportunities for the development of spiritual, social, physical, intellectual, emotional cognitive and creative skills.

-Forest School is inspiring!
-It leads to an understanding and caring for our natural environment, something which our future generations will have to fight hard for, with Climate Change looming ever closer.
+Forest School is inspiring.
+It leads to an understanding and caring for our natural environment, something which our future generations will have to fight hard for, with climate change looming ever closer.